zxu328/DNN-regression/README.md

 # DNN-regression
 This is a repro of DNN state level gun-ownership regression software by Python and Pytorch 1.3.1.

-This software is equiped with CUDE GPU parallel training.
+This software is equiped with CUDA GPU parallel training.

 The source code is included in code directory